certik/mlir/README.md

-# mlir — a faster, simpler MLIR infrastructure
+# mlir — a small MLIR core in C

-A custom [MLIR](https://mlir.llvm.org/) implementation written in C, built on top of [Core C](https://github.com/certik/corec).
-The goal is a **full replacement for upstream LLVM/MLIR for building compilers**: a small, fast, dependency-free MLIR core that lets a compiler built against this API build quickly and run fast via the native implementation, while staying 100% compatible with real upstream MLIR via the upstream implementation of the same API.

-The same compiler, written once against `mlir_api.h`, can be linked against either backend:
+A compact [MLIR](https://mlir.llvm.org/) core written in C, built on top of [Core C](https://github.com/certik/corec), and complementary to upstream LLVM/MLIR.
+A single C API, `mlir_api.h`, has two interchangeable implementations behind it:

 * **native** — pure C, no LLVM/MLIR dependency, builds with `-nostdlib -nostdinc -fno-builtin`.
-Tiny, fast, portable.
+Quick to build, easy to embed, portable down to WebAssembly.
-* **upstream** — thin C++ shim that delegates to real `mlir::Operation`, `mlir::Type`, etc. Used as the trusted oracle and for any feature only upstream can validate.
+* **upstream** — thin C++ shim that delegates to real `mlir::Operation`, `mlir::Type`, etc., so a compiler written against this API can use upstream LLVM/MLIR directly.

-Both backends are required to produce byte-identical textual output for every input the test suite exercises, so a downstream compiler can target the native API confidently and fall back to upstream where needed.
+A compiler written once against `mlir_api.h` can be linked against either backend without code changes.
+Both backends are required to produce byte-identical textual output for every input the test suite exercises, so the two are kept in lockstep by construction.

+Why use it:

+* **Tiny build, no LLVM dependency** on the native side — drop it into another project, ship a small CLI, or run it inside a WASI sandbox.
+* **Fast iteration.** Hand-written tokenizer, recursive-descent parser, arena allocation, no C runtime — clean builds are seconds, not minutes.
+* **Same API, two backends.** Develop against the native build for speed, link against the upstream backend when you want it; the compiler code is the same either way.
+* **Cross-validated against upstream MLIR.** Every classic-form reference must round-trip through the real upstream parser, and native and upstream output is diffed byte-for-byte in CI.
+* **Portable.** One source tree builds on Linux, macOS, Windows and WebAssembly (WASI).

 This repository is built `-nostdlib -nostdinc -fno-builtin` (native side) with the [`corec`](https://github.com/certik/corec) and